 Slip and fall accidents commonly occur in places where many people come and go, such as in grocery stores, restaurants, gas stations, and similar businesses.
 Due to the number of people, spills may occur, items may be dropped on the ground, or similar hazards may arise causing someone to slip and fall.

-Reason for Visiting
+Reason for visiting

 The reason for your visit on the property can impact the property owner’s duty of care towards you.
 Generally, individuals on a property have one of three statuses: Invitee, Licensee, or Trespasser.

 A licensee has express or implied permission to be on the property but is there for their own reason.
-There are two types of licensee: invited and uninvited.
+There are two types of licensees: invited and uninvited.
 An invited licensee may be someone invited for social reasons, and an uninvited licensee refers to people such as delivery persons or utility workers.
 Property owners must ensure reasonable steps are taken to protect or warn licensees of known hazards.

 Trespassers are those not authorized to be on a property, and in most cases no duty of care is owed to them other than to avoid intentionally setting hazards for them.
 However, child trespassers may be owed a duty of care for certain hazards, such as swimming pools or what are known as attractive nuisances.